 Let’s start with the lucky ones….

-The number six (六 – lìu) is pronounced as liù in Chinese, which is similar to the character 流 (liú) which means “to flow”.
+The number six (六 – lìu) is pronounced as liù in the Chinese language, which is similar to the character 流 (liú) which means “to flow”.
 Where water flows freely, people live in affluence.
 Flowing means also to move forward, and to bring wealth.

 As a Chinese proverb goes 六 六 大 顺 (liù liù dà shùn – [meaning] everything goes smoothly), the number six is regarded as “well-off”.